drekka/StoryTeller/index.md

 Scopes follow these rules:

-* Normal Objective-C scopes for variables.
-This is because under the hood, Story Teller is using a dynamically added variable to detect when the scope ends.
+* Key scopes follow normal Objective-C variable scopes.
+Under the hood Story Teller declares a variable at the scope declaration.
+When the variable's object deallocs, Story Teller ends the scope.
 Normally this is the end of the current method, loop or if statement.
 Assume a `STScopeStart(...)` is a variable declaration and you will ge the idea.
-* Log statements within any called methods are regarded as being part of the scope's key.
-This enables logging to be activated without having to specifically pass the relevant key around.
+* Any log statements found in calls to methods or functions, on the current class or another, are regarded as also having the scope's key.
+This enables then to log without having to pass the relevant key around.

-In the above example, any logging with in `goDoSomethingWithAccount:` will also be logged when logging for the user.
+In the above example, the log statment in the `doSomething` method will also activate when the user is logging.
+Because `startScope(user)` is active when the method is called.

 # Smart Logging Criteria

-The `activeLogs` configuration setting contains an comma seperated list of smart criteria which activate the log statements.
-The  `STStartLogging(<criteria>);` Objective-C statement does the same thing, except you can only pass one criteria at a time.

-So what are these criteria?
-Here are the options
+As you have seen in the first example above, you can use the `STStartLogging(&lt;criteria&gt;)` statment to activate a log.
+But what is this criteria?

-## Activating logs
+## General logs

 First up there are two special logs you can activate: